jpf91/jpf91.github.io/content/blog/2025-01-15-verilator-simple-verilog-simulation/index.md

 ```
 There is no ready to use docker image for OSS CAD Suite, so we will build one using the `Dockerfile`.
 The OSS CAD Suite version can be specified in `OSSCAD_VERSION`.
+Adding a mount point for `/dev` will enable using `iceprog` in the container, if we later want to use it to program FPGAs.
 In addition, we include a workaround for the [Podman SELinux issue]({{< ref "2025-01-14-silverblue-tips.md#visual-studio-code" >}}), the [Surfer](https://surfer-project.org/) waveform viewer and Verilog HDL support.

 The `.devcontainer/Dockerfile` then looks like this: